F♯ Minor

 How to play F♯ minor on the piano

+To play the F♯ minor chord, start by finding the root of the chord: F♯.
 Looking at the keyboard, find the black keys in groups of three.
-The black key furthest left, between F and G, is F♯, the root of F♯ minor.
-From here, you can start building the F♯ minor chord.
+The leftmost black key in this group is F♯.
+From there you can build the chord.

 C♯ - Fifth finger (5)